 The front MOLLE pouch also features a strap to allow for carrying separately if required, making it a great solution for use as a first aid kit, ammunition pouch, or even as an emergency ‘grab and go’ kit if the main bag becomes compromised.

 |Front Pocket:||12.5x 6 x 3 inches|

 |Side Pouches:||9 x 5.5 x 2.5 inches|

 Why we love this Bag

-Beyond anything else, the Monkey Paks Tactical is an incredible solution if you’re working to a budget.
+Beyond anything else, the Monkey Paks Tactical is an incredible solution if you’re working to a tight budget.